flubberding/ProtonUpdater/README.md

 There are two scripts:
 #### [cproton.sh](cproton.sh)

-This is the full script. when you run it without any arguments, it checks for the latest Proton GE version and checks if it's a;ready installed.
-After this you it promps you with the question if you want to (re)install it.
+This is the full script. when you run it without any arguments, it checks for the latest Proton GE version and checks if it's already installed.
+After this it prompts you with the question if you want to (re)install it.
 You can also run this script with a specific Proton GE version as argument to downlaod and install this specific version (i.e. ./getProtonGE 4.15-GE-1).
 Use **-l** as an argument to get a list of releases.
 You can use this list to download specific versions.